Lzyabc/PerfCal/README.md

 ## Source Code
  The source code of the PerfCal compiler is documented in [src](./src/).
 The folder lists the source code of the PerfCal compiler.
  including:
  - The `go` folder contains the source code for converting the PerfCal to Go code.
+The core of the PerfCal-Go Compiler is env.py.
+This module is designed for handling PerfCal objects, focusing on conversion and manipulation tasks.
+It features a range of utility functions and classes to process and manage profile data effectively.
+Key components include functions for string manipulation, a Context class for managing code environments, and comprehensive annotation handling capabilities.

  - The `tla` folder contains the source code for converting the PerfCal to TLA+ code.
+The env.py in this folder is similar to the env.py in the go folder, serving as the core of the PerfCal-TLA+ Compiler.
+The main difference is that the env.py in the tla folder is designed for handling TLA+ objects.
+Currently, some code in tla/env.py may be redundant and can be merged with the code in go/env.py.
+We will continue to optimize the code in the future.

  - The `perfcal.lark` file is the grammar file of the PerfCal.
 It is used by the PerfCal tool to parse the PerfCal.
 The grammar file is written in [Lark](https://github.com/lark-parser/lark), a parsing library in Python.
+Grammer for PerfCal is modified from Python 3 grammar in Lark.
+Lark is licensed under MIT License (https://opensource.org/license/mit/)

-## Usage [TODO]
+  - The `scripts` folder contains the scripts for data processing and running.
+The `scripts/run_test` contains part of the shell scripts for running the experiments.
+The `scripts/analysis` contains the Python scripts for analyzing the experiment results and generating statistics.

 ## License